If you live in North America or Europe, chances are your home has a carpet in it.

 - A pair of gloves

 - If you’ve spilled stuff like spaghetti or meatballs, use the spatula to pick up as much as you can.

 - Avoid rubbing fresh stains because this will only spread it to a larger area instead use a blotting technique – place the towel (soaked in warm water) on the surface and gently apply pressure with your hands and let the towel do the work for you.

 - The basic homemade cleaning agent consists of a quarter of dishwashing liquid to a cup of water, you can place this mixture in a spray bottle if you want to be really ready.

 - Pour or spray dishwashing liquid/water mixture on the affected area, then let it sit for around 5 minutes to allow the cleaning mixture to do its work then rinse with clean water.

 - Place a few pieces of clean terry cloth or microfiber towels over the soaked area then place a heavy object on top of it like a pile of books to absorb excess moisture.
 (Preferably use white towels)

 - Check the area if there are still stains left.
 If there are repeat steps 4 and 5 until the stain is gone.

 - If you were able to remove the stain then use a vacuum cleaner fluff the carpet and bring back the texture.

 Sometimes, there are stains that we might have overlooked that may have dried out.

-These always happens after parties or if your pet pees somewhere without you knowing.
+These always happen after parties or if your pet pees somewhere without you knowing.